-Mighty, Britz, KEA Campers and Maui Motorhomes offering a diverse range of vehicles including adventurous four wheel drives and luxurious motorhomes.
+Britz, Camperman, Mighty Campervans, Cruisin', Let's Go Motorhomes, Lucky, Maui and Travellers Autobarn offering a diverse range of vehicles from budget through to luxurious motorhomes.
 You can learn more about our Campervan partners and their vehicle fleets by visiting our Campervan Partner pages.

 This wide range of choice and options

 can be daunting even for the seasoned traveller and with this in mind DriveNow has put together a series of information pages to help you choose the right vehicle for your holiday.

 Top end luxury vehicles, generally largest in a suppliers fleet with 3 double beds, comprehensive kitchen, onboard shower & Toilet facilities and Air-Conditioning/heating .
 Large entertainment area and audio visual equipment often includes LCD TV & DVD players.
 Turbo Diesel engines with manual and auto

 transmissions depending upon supplier.
 Examples include Britz's Frontier.

 Luxury vehicles, 2 double beds (Kea's 4 berth allows one bed to be split into 2 singles), comprehensive kitchens, generous entertainment area, Air-Conditioning/heating and onboard shower &

 Toilet facilities.
 Often equipped with LCD TV & DVD players.
 Turbo Diesel engines with manual and auto transmissions depending upon supplier.
 Examples include Kea 4 berth and Maui Spirit 4.